 Your adjusted gross income plays a large role when calculating your income tax liability for the year.
 Generally, your AGI includes all your gross income, including wages, dividends, pensions, unemployment compensation and self-employment income, minus any adjustments.
 Adjustments reduce your income and lessen your tax burden.
 The Internal Revenue Service uses your AGI to calculate several tax credits and bases numerous deductions upon a percentage of your AGI.
-Although it is difficult to figure your exact AGI off an hourly wage, you can calculate an estimate of what your AGI should be at the end of the year.
+Although it is difficult to figure your exact AGI off an hourly wage, you can calculate an estimate of what your AGI should be at the end of the year using one of several tools, including an adjusted monthly income calculator.

 You can estimate your adjusted gross income from an hourly wage by first calculating your total gross income.
 You can start by determining the estimated number of hours you work in a year, noting that there are 52 weeks in a year.
-For example, if you work 40 hours per week, your total annual hours is 2,080, or 40 hours times 52 weeks.
+For example, if you work 40 hours per week with a $25 an hour salary, your total annual hours is 2,080, or 40 hours times 52 weeks.
+You can also start on a more manageable level by calculating how much you make a week.
+For example, an hourly wage of $12.50 times 40 hours a week is $500.

 If you have any income other than your wages from your job, such as income from a small business, income from a second job or your spouse's income, and add that to the total.
 If you also expect to profit $125,000 from your small business, for example, add this amount to your gross income.
 Using the previous example, your total gross income is $166,600, or $41,600 plus $125,000.